dbt-labs/docs.getdbt.com/website/blog/sql-dateadd.md

 Ultimately, we’d want to roll up data at a granularity of date, landing page URL, campaign and channel—so however we combine the 3 tables, we’ll want to wrap it in an outer query with a GROUP BY to reduce the grain.

-To accomplish that, we could do two things:
+To accomplish that, we could do a few things:

 * `FULL OUTER JOIN`: returns all values + joins where there is a date / landing page / campaign / channel match